blockbridge/blockbridge-kb/guide/proxmox/index.md

 update VM 100: -scsi1 shared-block-gp:vm-100-disk-1 -scsihw virtio-scsi-pci
 ```

-TIP: You can perform an attach operation using the `pvesh` command while operating on any node in your Proxmox cluster.
+{% include tip.html content="You can perform an attach operation using the `pvesh` command while operating on any node in your Proxmox cluster." %}

 Detach A Volume
 -----------------

 The detach operation updates the configuration of a VM to remove references to a storage device.
 If the VM is running, the device will disappear from the guest.
 Detach is a non-destructive operation and does not release storage.

-NOTE: The Proxmox interfaces use inconsistent terminology for this operation across management interfaces.
-The `detach` in the GUI is synonymous with `unlink` in `pvesh` and `qm`.
+{% include note.html content="The Proxmox interfaces use inconsistent terminology for this operation across management interfaces.
+The `detach` in the GUI is synonymous with `unlink` in `pvesh` and `qm`." %}

 ### GUI